andrewmaclachlan/CASA0005repo/README.md

 Provided below are brief descriptions of the main annual updates to the practical material.

+Improvements made 2021 - 2022:

+1. Removed more non geographic content such as dashboards
+1. Removed:
+  * Practical 8 on online mapping + more descriptive stats
+  * Elements of GitHub practical
+  * Instructions on citing papers in RMarkdown - this is now on the dissertation template.
+  * Interpolation from the first raster practical
+1. Added more info on spatial weights and deciding between Spatial Error Models (SEMs) and Spatially Lagged Models (SLMs)
+1. Markscheme revision for an exam not assignment.

 Improvements made 2020 - 2021:

 1. All of ArcGIS content removed and replaced with R and QGIS (open source)